foundry-rs/book/src/forge/fork-testing.md

         simple.set(100);
         assertEq(simple.value(), 100);

-        // after switching to another contract we still know `address(simple)` but the contract only lifes in `mainnetFork` vm.selectFork(optimismFork);
+        // after switching to another contract we still know `address(simple)` but the contract only lives in `mainnetFork` vm.selectFork(optimismFork);

-        /* this call will therefor revert because `simple` now points to a contract that does not exist on the active fork
+        /* this call will therefore revert because `simple` now points to a contract that does not exist on the active fork
         * it will produce following revert message:
         *
-        * "Contract 0xCe71065D4017F316EC606Fe4422e11eB2c47c246 does not exists on active fork with id `1`
+        * "Contract 0xCe71065D4017F316EC606Fe4422e11eB2c47c246 does not exist on active fork with id `1`
         *       But exists on non active forks: `[0]`" */
-        simple.value()
+        simple.value();
     }

-     // creates a new _persitent_ contract while a fork is active function testCreatePersistentContract() public {
+     // creates a new _persistent_ contract while a fork is active function testCreatePersistentContract() public {
         vm.selectFork(mainnetFork);
         SimpleStorageContract simple = new SimpleStorageContract();